lieuzhenghong/lieuzhenghong.github.io-source/_posts/2019-06-23-breaking-up.md

 relationship to be fair ---“為什麼什麼東西都要講公平？”---because she expected the boyfriend to be the more conciliatory one.
 Again, I can see where that comes from, but to me it just felt like more evidence that she would not change for me.

-Maybe it was already a big compromise for her to step down and date me.
+I suspect part of the reason why she was not as willing to compromise was because of our very different socioeconomic backgrounds.
+It was already a big compromise for her to step down and date me.

 To her, love was about being doted on and being given attention and gifts.
 Because she did not see that from me, she became resentful.
 To me, love was